MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 One big disadvantage is that the collets in these small routers are only capable of holding bits of 1/4 inch shank size.
 To fit smaller bits you'll need an adapter sleeve and larger bits just won't work.
 The follow on effect of skinny bits is that their lack of rigidity can become a limiting factor on the accuracy of your cuts, as can the runout of the router, which is just not designed to be a high precision tool.

 Another big disadvantage is noise.
 It seems like a non-issue at first, but when you're pulling a 10 hour job and you can't escape the incessant whining of the router, you may regret taking the cheap, noisy option.
 On the topic of long-running jobs, palm routers are not designed to run continuously for hours at a time so you may end up with overheating issues if you run for too long.
+I have run my Makita RT0701C for 10 hours at a time and by the end it is very hot.

+The last disadvantage worth mentioning is that palm routers are not designed to have their speed controlled by an external controller.
+To get your GCoder interpreter to control the spindle speed you'll need to open it up and do some rewiring, which can be daunting or downright unsafe if you don't already know what you're doing.
+Most hobbyists instead use a [relay-controlled AC power strip](https://www.amazon.com/Iot-Relay-Enclosed-High-Power-Raspberry/dp/B00WV7GMA2/ref=sr_1_5) so that your GCode interpreter can just switch the router on and off, rather than giving full speed control.

 ## Air Cooled Spindle